 Lemon Garlic Crispy Chicken Thighs | GRF

-Super crispy skin & tender juicy meat is the theme for this recipe.
 Crispy chicken skin is my friggen jam!
 I love it so much.
-And this recipe is super easy and only needs 1 pan and the reserved chicken juices will keep you happy for days after.
+This recipe gives you almost a fried chicken vibe without the deep fryer and breading.
+It is super easy and only needs 1 pan and the reserved chicken juices will keep you happy for days after.
 It is Michaels most requested dinner and I totally understand why.

 what I use (serves 2-4):